sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.12-sample-slicing.md

 positions of our playback of the numbers which represent the sound.
 The values for both of these opts are represented as anumber between `0` and `1` where `0` represents the start of the sample and `1` is the end.
-So, to play the last half of the Amen Break, we just need to specify a `finish:` of `0.5`:
+So, to play the first half of the Amen Break, we just need to specify a `finish:` of `0.5`:

 ```